Larry-Cui/notebook/docs/immigration/epe/EPE Practice A.md

 <i class="fa-solid fa-8 number"></i><i class="fa-solid fa-2 number"></i>

+♥️

 **Bernard** is a Jamaican citizen whose wife passed away several years ago.
 He has one grown son, **Jerome**.
 Jerome and his family live in Markham, Ontario.
 Bernard recently married **Anabel**, who has an 11-year-old son, **Henry**, from her previous relationship, and they live together in Kingston, Jamaica.
 Last year, Jerome had a son, and Bernard became interested in visiting Canada to see his grandson under the grandparent super visa.

-Which of the following is not true with respect to Bernard's application for a super visa in these circumstances?
+Which of the following is **not** true with respect to Bernard's application for a super visa in these circumstances?

 - [ ] Jerome must provide a letter of invitation for Bernard with a commitment of financial support.
-- [x] If granted, the super visa will allow Bernard to stay in Canada for up to five years without the need to exit.
+- [ ] If granted, the super visa will allow Bernard to stay in Canada for up to five years without the need to exit.
-- [ ] Bernard may include Anabel and Henry on his application.
+- [x] Bernard may include Anabel and Henry on his application.
 - [ ] Bernard must provide proof that he has purchased medical insurance that provides at least $100,000 of emergency coverage.
   > Applicants for a super visa are permitted to include their spouse or common law partner on their application, but not dependants.
 Bernard thus may not include Henry on his application.
 Reference: IRCC.